eth-protocol-fellows/cohort-one/notes/jeremyakatsa.md

 ## NFT Capacity Improvent Notes To Refer To:

+# Interesting Findings, Observations and Discoveries:

+- NFT marketplaces are essentially like "Digital-Museums" (OpenSea, Foundation, etc) and the wallets to store NFTs (Rainbow, etc) are like "Digital-Houses".

-Links to Refer Back To:
+# Links to Refer Back To:

 NFT Basics:
 https://ethereum.org/en/nft/